-Practicum is a 100-hour experience, that takes place at an appropriate and qualified practicum site and supervised by University faculty.
-During practicum, students will spend 40 hours of direct contact, 40 hours with clients individually, as couples, as families, and 60 indirect hours for a total of 100 hours.
-Group hours-a minimum 10 hours to be completed at some point during practicum or internship (Group hour requirement only for CMHC & SCH).
+Practicum is a 100-hour experience, that takes place at an appropriate and qualified practicum site and supervised by university faculty.
+Students will provide direct services to individuals, couples, family and/or groups under appropriate supervision.
+The 100-hour practicum includes a minimum of 40 direct contact hours and indirect hours which are comprised of weekly individual and group supervision as well as clinical paperwork, etc. The Clinical mental health (CMHC) and school counseling (SCH) students are required to complete a minimum of 10 group hours as part of their clinical track requirements.
+These hours can be completed during practicum or internship.
 Students will need to spend 10-15 clock hours each week to complete the practicum experience.

-Clinical Mental Health and Marriage & Family students who complete their program onsite will complete their practicum in the campus clinics while any online program students have the option to complete their practicum in either the campus clinics or in the community.
+Clinical Mental Health and Marriage & Family students who complete their program onsite will complete their practicum in the campus clinics while any online program students who reside near our clinics have the option to complete their practicum in either the campus clinics or in their community.
 It is expected that all students will read the Clinical Practice Manual prior to practicum.

 Students are required to have 3-4 clinical case recordings each semester during their practicum and internship courses.
-Clinical recordings serve as a way to provide students with direct feedback regarding their clinical skills and flow of session.
+Clinical recordings serve to provide students with direct feedback regarding their clinical skills and flow of session.